WetSuiteLeiden/wetsuite-core/dockertests/README.md

-Run the source (github HEAD) in a docker container, mainly to test for some "works on the developer's machine but not yours" issues.
+Run the source (pulled from github HEAD) in a docker container, mainly to test for some "works on the developer's machine but not yours" issues.

 tl;dr before I write more README:

-*  docker build . --progress=plain -t wetsuite-tests
+*  `docker build . --progress=plain -t wetsuite-tests`

-*  docker run wetsuite-tests /runtest-inside
+*  `docker run wetsuite-tests /runtest-inside`